-Climate change already produces noticeable effects in STP, e.g., with rapid pace of sea level rise already causing coastal degradation and severe salinization, and an increase in the incidence of extreme weather events and a highly variable climate.
+Climate change alreadv produces noticeable effects in STP, e.g., with rapid pace of sea level rise already causing severe coastal degradation salinization, and an increase in the incidence of extreme weather events and a highly variable climate.
 The report informs of direct economic loss of millions of dollars due to the current effects of climate changes, with a higher incidence in the services, agriculture, housing and transport sectors.

 The VNR also notes that STP reduced official unemployment rates over the past 10 years, however, this relates to the formal sector, which employs less than a third of the working population.
 Moreover, the report highlights the persisting problem of sexual abuse of minors, gender inequality, high rates of Gender-Based Violence (GBV) and girls' marriage before the age of 15.
 The problem of early pregnancy of girls is also highlighted.
 Worryingly the VNR informs that in recent years the subject of corruption has gained much prominence in Santomean society, especially in the public domain.
+Unfortunately, the report does not provide a set of policy recommendations.